Doonesbury by Garry Trudeau for November 05, 2008

 73. Missing large

-Aleksandr Tundakov over 15 years ago
+Aleksandr Tundakov about 16 years ago

 Well… Presidents are all the same.
 They are nothing more than their establishment.
 So, no matter how nice his words are he will be just another president.
 In his policy he will follow the rules written by those who spent millions on him, not by you, people who elected him.
 That’s the sad reality but that’s the way it is, and those who expected something else will be disillusioned once again.
 Especially pity are those who cried from joy today for they will almost inevitably feel the shame for their tears in just a couple of years.